Looking to go to one of the most famous med schools on the planet? You probably already know about the competition.

 So does that mean that Harvard med is actually easier to get into compared to the other schools on this list?
+Unfortunately not!

 That’s why in Harvards’ case, despite the ratio looking better than many other med schools, it’s no indicator that it’s any “easier” to get into.
 It just means that fewer people apply.

 Just as a rock-solid GPA (HMS’ average being 3.9) and a high MCAT score offer no guarantee of getting in, Harvard’s acceptance rate doesn’t tell the full story about the difficulty of its admissions process either.